ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

     Make sure `Objects.h` is available in the `/api` directory.
 You can also declare peripherals here.
 Finally, you must add any board specific features at the `Board` level.

-### 6. Add toolchain specific linker descriptions.
+### 6. Add toolchain specific linker descriptions

 All three supported toolchains (uVision, GCC and IAR) need separate linker descriptions.
 These are: the scatter `*.sct` files for uVision, linker description `*.ld` files for GCC and IAR Linker file `*.icf` for IAR.
 You need to add these files at the `Device` level under `/device`.
 Also, make sure the `supported_toolchains` key in `targets.json` specifies all the supported toolchains for the new target.
 If these are already available for the MCU that you are using from the silicon vendor, then you can skip this step.
 Yet, ensure that the drivers are present at the correct level in the directory structure.

-### 7. Add peripherals and pin names for the target.
+### 7. Add peripherals and pin names for the target

 You must add peripherals names and pin names at the `Board` level, and you must follow standard naming conventions for common peripherals, such as BUTTONs and LEDs.
 These are defined in the `PinNames.h` header file at the board level.
 Please refer to Figure 6 below for the directory structure.